In more than 600 episodes of The Simpsons, one thing has remained unchanged: Marge and Homer’s home at 742 Evergreen Terrace.

 Well, the imaginative team over at Angi thought they’d fix that, and traded the Simpson’s simple décor style — that has been synonymous with American suburbia since the first show aired back in 1989 — for a more contemporary look.

-So they teamed up with interior design consultant Pat McNulty — who provided them with the latest trends in furniture, colors, décor accessories — to recreate the Simpsons family’s rooms in line with 2019 interior design trends.
+So they teamed up with interior design consultant Pat McNulty — who provided them with the latest trends in furniture, colors, and décor accessories — to recreate the Simpsons family’s rooms in line with modern interior design trends.

 To help you visualize what the rooms were like beforehand, they also made sure to provide renderings of the Simpsons home pre-makeover, for comparison.